 We had mobile phones in Nigeria twelve years ago, but they were beyond the reach of the average person.
 Remember those mobiles you had to pay N80,000 a piece to purchase?
 Yes; those.
 The revolution started when prices dropped within the reach of people at the BoP with the advent of GSM technology.

 Look at how TECNO is taking the Nigerian smartphone market by storm.
-They meet the needs at the BoP.
+They meet the needs of the BoP.
 The average Nigerian speaks so glowingly of TECNO that one would think mobile phones didn’t exist before that brand showed up.
-Anyone remember how Sagem used to be so hailed?
-If only their reincarnation in the form of Infinix can repeat the feat.
+Does anyone remember how Sagem used to be so hailed?
+If only, their reincarnation in the form of Infinix can repeat the feat.

 Nokia has been a household brand in the Nigerian mobile market.
 Till today, someone like my dad and mom will not purchase a mobile phone if it does not have the Nokia logo on it.
 Nokia’s adventure into Windows Phone may have taken off slowly, but see what has happened with the budget but capable Lumia 520.
 Released just a handful of months ago, it is outselling every other Lumia device and leaving them in the dust.
 It is today indisputably the most popular Windows Phone smartphone in the market.
 The bottom of the pyramid effect again.

 Even further below the budget Lumia is the new Asha series.
 I have had one with me for a couple of days, and it is a truly amazing device at a much lower price point than the Lumia 520.